 Each teacher will keep an accurate, up to date record of student performance/grades that is easily understandable to parents, counselors and administrators.
-This record must be updated at a minimum of once a week in PowerSchool.
-Make sure grades scales are set to ROUNDED (not truncated).
+This record must be updated at a minimum of once every two weeks in PowerSchool.
+Missing work should be reported as a zero in a timely manner.